RichMatthews/technical-interview-challenge/README.md

 -   I would look into caching mechanisms with GraphQL to see if I could minimize the backend requests
 -   I used a custom hook to not repeat code.
 If I had more time I would look at improving this and potentially using some more elsewhere.
 -   The design isn't great (apologies!), if I had longer I would spend time making this look better and adaptable for mobile users / smaller screens
+-   Add error handling around the network requests.
+Ensure there was something displayed to the user if a request failed